 Ease of Use

-Thanks to stiff competition in this lineup of strollers, the B-Lively struggled to keep up and earned a lower than average score for ease of use compared to the competition.
+Thanks to stiff competition in this lineup of strollers, the B-Lively struggled to keep up and earned a lower-than-average score for ease of use compared to the competition.

 Fold and Unfold

 The fold is a quick and straightforward process of frame release and a handle pull.
-You'll need to hands, but it is easy enough to accomplish, and you can do it in a flash if you need to.
+You'll need two hands, but it is easy enough to accomplish, and you can do it in a flash if you need to.